Vincentqyw/LLMKit/README.md

 Streamline your AI development with LLMKit!

 ## Overview
-LLMKit is a powerful platform that collects, analyzes, and builds tools from the most relevant and recent deep learning and machine learning GitHub repositories, with a specific focus on deep learning models.
-The mission is to streamline AI development and create world-changing tools that empower developers, researchers, and organizations.
+LLMKit is a powerful platform that collects, analyzes, and builds tools from the most relevant and recent deep learning and machine learning GitHub repositories.

 ## LLMKit Roadmap: